 Yeah, and that’s where we, because when we start, I call them games, when I work with kids, I tell the parents, it has to feel like a game, we got to be having fun while we’re doing this, you know, nobody’s gonna do it.
 And you know, we can’t in depending on the severity of a child, you know, maybe we can’t do certain games.
 So we might need to do something like glasses.
 If they’re not to the point where maybe they can walk backward and clap that’s like maybe too advanced for them.
 Well, then we have to kind of meet them where they’re at, for example.

-Yeah, but I don’t think he could work, walk backwards and clap.
+Yeah, but I don’t think he could work, walk backward and clap.
 So yeah,

 Dr. Jared Seigler: